twinfoundation/auditable-item-graph/README.md

-# GTSC Auditable Item Graph
+# TWIN Auditable Item Graph

-This mono-repository contains the packages to use with auditable item graph in GTSC applications.
+This mono-repository contains the packages to use with auditable item graph in TWIN applications.

 ## Packages